 Please note that the Bratislava Castle is closed on a Monday so we are unable to enter it.

 Cycle distance: approx. 76kms/47 miles, flat for the first 40kms, then undulating, with approx. 400m/1310ft of elevation gain.

-Follow the Danube as it turns south and re-enters Hungary.
+Follow the Danube as it turns south.
 Pass by picturesque villages, lowland forests and across lush farmland to the tiny village of Hedervar, home of the charming 13th century Renaissance and Baroque style Héderváry Castle.
 Afterwards it's only a short five kilometre ride to the tiny village of Lipot.
 While the village is certainly quiet, it has a laid-back atmosphere that makes for a perfect end to a day in the saddle.

 Cycle distance: approx. 63kms/39 miles, slightly downhill with approx. 130m/430ft of elevation gain.

 Leaving the quiet ambience of Lipot behind, cycle most of today on paths free of traffic.
 Stop to visit the Baroque city of Győr for a quick tour, including a visit to Káptalan Hill, Bécsi kapu tér square, and the picturesque Király Street.
 Afterwards, track back to the banks of the Danube and on to the city of Komarom, which straddles the borders of Hungary and Slovakia.
 While Komarom is known for its forts and strategic position on the Danube River, it is also a beautiful city housing many museums and historical sites.
 Take part in an introductory walk with a stroll across the Elizabeth Bridge, the pathway between two counties.
 To add some pampering at the end of a long day why not try an optional spa visit to soothe those leg muscles.